 Now that we have our objects set up, it’s time to set the camera up!

 You are going to use Aperture Priority Mode for this, so turn your dial at the top of your camera away from AUTO (yay!!) and to Av if you use Canon or A if you use Nikon.

 Unless you are happy choosing your own ISO set it to AUTO, so that camera will take care of your shutter speed and ISO for you - and the only thing you are controlling is the Aperture.

 It would be a damn good idea to download my aperture priority cheat sheet right about now.
 It’s an 8 page guide and cheat sheet gives you loads of information about Aperture & Depth of Field, plus a step by step guide to shooting in Aperture Priority Mode, along with a cheat sheet that has some suggested “numbers” for you for your Aperture setting, and also for ISO and Shutter Speed too.
-Click on the button below to enter your email and get it delivered direct to your inbox:
+Go here to grab it!

 Then choose the largest aperture you can use (so the smallest F number) This is determined by your lens not by your camera, so this number will be different for everybody.
 If you have a kit lens, this is likely to be F3.6 or similar.
 If you grabbed yourself a nifty fifty lens (aka the Canon or Nikon 50mm F1.8) then that will be F1.8.

 Now, focus on the figure that is in front, as I’ve done in the image below (I’m using F1.6)

 You can see that as with my example, everything behind this front figure is soft, blurred and out of focus.
 In fact, the depth of field is so shallow, that even his body is actually starting to blur, so I have just a teeny tiny area in focus.

 Now we are going to move through to some smaller apertures, so that you can see the difference in the background.